-The External log storage on SD card feature is available on all models in the S and SN ranges, except for SN150, SN2000, SN3000 and SN6000 models.
+The External log storage on SD card feature is available on all models in the S and SN ranges, except for SN150, SN510, SN710, SN910, SN2000, SN3000 and SN6000 models.
 This feature is offered with a subscription to the "External storage" option.

 The type of SD card must be at least Class 6 and compliant with the SDHC standard.
 The maximum memory supported is 32 GB.
+Only the SD format is compatible: Micro SD or Nano SD cards fitted with an adapter are not supported.